dawsonfairbanks/GalleryLab/git_tutorial/git_basics.md

 ```

 ## Add -> Commit -> Push Data
-Now we will practice how to add ,commit, and push data
+Now we will practice how to add, commit, and push data. <br/>
-add is the staging command for git want to use add the most when working with git
+Add is the staging command for git.
+You want to use add the most when working with git.
-want to add, but not ready to commit
+You use want to use add when you're not ready to commit <br/>
-adding means can work on it
+Adding means you can work on it.
+It will add new or changed files ihn your working directory to the Git staging area. <br/>
-commit is where you get to unique id
+Git commit is where you get to unique id. <br/>
-commit is focal point of version control, where info is being stored forever
+Commit is focal point of version control, where info is being stored forever
-with IDs can go back in time to the old versions you have made
+with IDs can go back in time to the old versions you have made. <br/>
-push uploads them to github
+Push uploads them to github to be viewed, stored, shared with collaborators <br/>
-refer to the guide link at the top of this tutorial on pushing sensitive data, passwds etc.
+Refer to the guide link at the top of this tutorial on pushing sensitive data, passwds etc.

 ```
 mkdir example_directory